 This section presents the United Nations scheme for the classification of gases and gas mixtures as chemically unstable.
-The text should be used in conjunction with the classification principles given in Chapter 2.2 of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and the test methods given in this section.
+The text should be used in conjunction with the classification principles given in Chapter 2.2 of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and the test methods given in this chapter.

 35.1 Purpose